soketi/docs/app-management/dynamodb.md

 # 👾 DynamoDB

-soketi supports connecting to a DynamoDB table (either global or regional one) to pull data from it.

-This driver has proven to be highly efficient for the `apps` table since no strong consistency is needed and there are two indexes that will be used (`AppId` and `AppKey`).
-For this, a defined schema should be used, just like the SQL drivers.
+soketi supports connecting to a DynamoDB table (global or regional) to retrieve app data.
+This driver is highly efficient for this purpose since no strong consistency is needed and there are two indexes that will be used (`AppId` and `AppKey`).

-The following example is written in Javascript, but the schema remains the same:
+Of course, soketi requires your DynamoDB table to use a predefined schema so that soketi knows how to retrieve your app data.
+The following DynamoDB schema is written in Javascript, but may be translated to other formats as needed:

 ```javascript
 ddb.createTable({